syncfusion-content/blazor-docs/blazor/multicolumn-combobox/getting-started-with-web-app.md

 ## Binding Data Source and Mapping Fields

-After initializing, populate the MultiColumn ComboBox with data using the [DataSource](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.MultiColumnComboBox.SfDropDownBase-1.html#Syncfusion_Blazor_DropDowns_SfDropDownBase_1_DataSource) property.
-Here, the MultiColumn ComboBox binds its DataSource to the Products list, which contains multiple product objects.
-The [ValueField](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.MultiColumnComboBox.SfMultiColumnComboBox-2.html) and [TextField](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.MultiColumnComboBox.SfMultiColumnComboBox-2.html) properties are both set to the Name property of the Product class, ensuring that product names are displayed in the dropdown.
-The [@bind-Value](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.MultiColumnComboBox.SfMultiColumnComboBox-2.html) is used to bind the selected value, with an initial value of "Smart phone" already pre-selected in this case.
+After initialization, populate the MultiColumn ComboBox with data using the [DataSource](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.MultiColumnComboBox.SfDropDownBase-1.html#Syncfusion_Blazor_DropDowns_SfDropDownBase_1_DataSource) property.
+In this case, the MultiColumn ComboBox binds its DataSource to the Products list, which contains multiple product columns.
+Both the [ValueField](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.MultiColumnComboBox.SfMultiColumnComboBox-2.html) and [TextField](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.MultiColumnComboBox.SfMultiColumnComboBox-2.html) properties are set to the Name property of the Product class, ensuring that product names are displayed in the dropdown.
+The [@bind-Value](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.MultiColumnComboBox.SfMultiColumnComboBox-2.html) is used to bind the selected value, with an initial value of "Smartphone" pre-selected in this example.

 {% tabs %}
 {% highlight razor %}